galliharmada/galliharmada/README.md

 - 👋 You can call me Gallih, a experienced Software Engineer with a proven track record of success in a variety of roles.
-- 😀 I have over 8 years of experience in the software industry, with 4 years and 5 months as an assistant lecture, 3 years and 8 months as a backend developer, and 1 year and 8 months as a technical lead.
+- 😀 I have over 8 years of experience, with 4 years and 5 months as an assistant lecture, 3 years and 8 months as a backend developer, and 1 year and 8 months as a technical lead.
 - 🍃 Stack :
   💙 PHP, Laravel, Yii2, Magento2, NodeJs, React, HTML CSS
   💚 MongoDB, Mysql, PostgreSQL